jmau111-org/jm-twitter-cards/readme.txt

 * April 2023
 * dependency & security updates
 * global refactor with new namespace: no migration required, but if you use internal helpers elsewhere (bad practice), be careful.
 My recommendation is to use action hooks and filters only.
+* drop support for custom keys regarding post meta title and desc, as it's prone to errors, and 99.9% of users do not need such settings

 ### 12
 * October 2022